Czaki/PartSeg_bioimageio/tutorials/eval_model.md

-`This tutorial requires full implement of interface for screenshots`

-1. Ładowanie danych do PartSega przez przeciągniecie
-2. wybranie z listy dostępnych metod segmentacji metodę z tej paczki
-3. wybranie modelu z dysku
-4. ustawienie parametrów rekonstrukcji
-5. uruchomienie segmentacji
-6. analiza wyników

-Powiedzenie, że można uzyć w batchprocessingu i ostrzerzenie o tym, że jeżeli instalacja pytorcha używa cudy, to trzeba uważać na pamięć GPU.

 # How to use bioimageio model in PartSeg

 In this tutorial we show how to use deep learning models in *BioImage.IO* compatible format from *PartSeg* GUI using *PartSeg_bioimageio* plugin.

 Such model need to be downloaded and user need to know on which channels are required by model.
 Typically this requires dowloading and umpacing the model, loading the input data in PartSeg, selecting chanels that are required by model and executing.